palvaro/CSE138-Fall20/assignment2.md

     400
 ```

-- If the value provided for the new key has length greater than 50, the key-value store should
+- If the value of the key has length greater than 50, the key-value store should
   respond with status code 400 and JSON: `{"error":"Key is too long","message":"Error in PUT"}`.

 ```bash